dicarlomtz/shortify-be/README.md

 # Shortify Backend

-This project serves as an api backend for a url shortener This project can be used along this [frontend implentation](https://github.com/dicarlomtz/shortify-fe)
+This project serves as an api backend for an url shortener This project can be used along this [frontend implentation](https://github.com/dicarlomtz/shortify-fe)

 ## Requirements